John Cook (golfer)

 John Neuman Cook (born October 2, 1957) is an American professional golfer, who won eleven times on the PGA Tour and was a member of the Ryder Cup team in 1993.
 He was ranked in the top ten of the Official World Golf Ranking for 45 weeks in 1992 and 1993.
 Cook currently plays on the PGA Tour Champions and is a studio analyst on Golf Channel.

-Early years
+Early life

 Born in Toledo, Ohio, Cook is the son of PGA Tour official Jim Cook and grew up in southern California.
 He attended Miraleste High School in Rancho Palos Verdes and graduated in 1976.
 In addition to golf, Cook was a promising but undersized quarterback in football through his sophomore year.
 He was advised by his high school golf coach (who also coached football) to concentrate on golf, which would give him his best opportunity for a collegiate scholarship.
 The coach, Wilbur Lucas, later said it was the only time he suggested an athlete drop a sport.
 Cook was also coached by former PGA Tour star Ken Venturi.